 The lesser resolution option might be interesting for recreational purposes.
 However, more pixelation will lead to greater details, which could increase the amount of saved lives.

 And with greater pixelation, comes a greater lens size.
 The Vue Pro offers a 19mm lens, which can view a distance of nearly 9 miles.
-And not only will it capture this monumental distance, but you can operate at an altitude of 40,000 feet in the air.
+And not only will it capture this monumental distance, but you can operate at an altitude of 40,000 feet in the air like the Flir Vue Pro thermal camera for drone.

 So not matter what you’re searching for, as long as you have the greater resolution, i’ll be able to instantly spot any heat sources from any survivors anxiously looking to get rescued.